 Illinois has a corporate income tax, a personal property replacement tax, and a corporation franchise tax.
 With the exception of sole proprietorships, most businesses will be subject to at least one of these three business-related taxes.
 Additionally, if income from your business passes through to you personally, that income will be subject to taxation on your personal Illinois tax return.

 Illinois’s corporate income tax is charged at a flat rate of 7% of federal taxable income, with adjustments.
-Returns are due on the 15th day of the 3rd month after the end of the corporation’s tax year (if the corporation tax year end on June 30 then returns are due on the 15th day of the 3rd month after the end of the tax year).
-For corporations with tax years following the calendar year, this means March 15th.
-(For the sake of comparison, the Illinois personal income tax rate is a flat 5% of federal adjusted gross income, with adjustments.)
+Returns are due on the 15th day of the 4th month after the end of the corporation’s tax year (if the corporation tax year end on June 30 then returns are due on the 15th day of the 3rd month after the end of the tax year).
+For corporations with tax years following the calendar year, this means April 15th.
+(For the sake of comparison, the Illinois personal income tax rate is a flat 3.75% of federal adjusted gross income, with adjustments.)

 Finally, Illinois corporations are required to pay an annual franchise tax, which is a tax on the privilege of having an Illinois corporation.
-The tax is due each year on the anniversary of the formation of the corporation, and essentially is based on the corporation’s net worth.
-For the first year, the tax is .1% of paid-in capital for the preceding twelve-month period, with a $25 minimum and $2 million maximum.
-For subsequent years, the tax is .15% for the preceding twelve-month period, with a $25 minimum and a $2 million maximum, plus .1% of the basis.
+The tax is due each year on the anniversary of the formation of the corporation and essentially is based on the corporation’s net worth.
+For the first year, the tax is .15% of paid-in capital for the preceding twelve-month period, with a $25 minimum.
+For subsequent years, the tax is .1% for the preceding twelve-month period, with a $25 minimum and a $2 million maximum, plus .1% of the basis.
 Additional franchise tax will be due each month for a year after any increase in paid-in capital.

 Let’s briefly look at additional details for five of the most common forms of Illinois business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-For further guidance on Illinois’s corporate income tax and personal property replacement tax, check the Department of Revenue website; for further guidance on the corporation franchise tax, check the Secretary of State website.
+For further guidance on Illinois’s corporate income tax and personal property replacement tax, check the Illinois Department of Revenue website; for further guidance on the corporation franchise tax, check the Office of the Illinois Secretary of State.
 For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
 And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Frederick Daily (Nolo).